spyder-ide/spyder/REVIEW.md

 - [ ] User-facing changes
     - What use cases might this change influence?
-    - Does the user experience match existing patterns in Spyder?
-      If it does not, why was the choice made?
     - Is in-interface text (new or modified) appropriately descriptive and free of spelling or grammar issues that would make its meaning unclear?

 #### Optional items